FAACT National Spokesperson

 August Maturo to help raise awareness of life-threatening food allergies and the importance of having an action plan

-August will attended FAACT's Teen Retreat in 2019 and will be joining us again in 2021.
+August attended FAACT's Camp TAG in 2019 and 2022 and FAACT's Teen Retreat in 2019.
 In his spare time, he loves art, math, science, and spending time with his younger brother Ocean.
 August currently lives in the LA area with his mom, dad, and younger brother Ocean.

 FAACT Celebrity Spokesperson